helins/kafka.clj/README.md

 structures to java objects and vice-versa for the user.
 As such, documentation often refers to those namespaces :

-- `milena.interop.clj`
-  For translating clojure data structures to java objects.
+- `milena.interop.clj` for translating clojure data structures to java objects.

-- `milena.interop.java`
-  For translating java objects to clojure data structures.
+- `milena.interop.java` for translating java objects to clojure data structures.

 The user should never need to use those functions directly but can at least understand what is going on.